 Now totaling 750 miles, the Empire State Trail now runs from New York City through the Hudson and Champlain Valleys to Canada, and from Albany to Buffalo along the Erie Canal.

-The entire project was expected to be completed by the end of 2020, and stayed right on track!
-The trail officially opened to the public on New Year’s Eve, according to the Governor’s office.
+The entire project was completed at the end of 2020, and officially opened to the public on New Year’s Eve, according to the Governor’s office.

-75 percent of the trail is off-road, where cyclists, hikers, runners, cross-country skiers and snow-shoers can enjoy their journeys away from traffic.
-It is expected to draw 8.6 million residents and tourists annually, who can admire all of New York’s diverse landscapes as it stretches so far across the state.
+75 percent of the trail is off-road, and draws in 8.6 million residents and tourists annually, who can admire all of New York’s diverse landscapes as it stretches so far across the state.

 There’s no trail like it in the nation — 750 miles of multi-use trail literally from Manhattan to the Canadian Border, from Buffalo to Albany.
-Not only does it provide an opportunity to experience the natural beauty and history of New York, but it also gives New Yorkers from every corner of the state a safe outlet for recreation as we continue to grapple with the COVID-19 pandemic.
-As we approach the holiday weekend, there is no better time than now to put on your mask and experience it for yourself.
+Not only does it provide an opportunity to experience the natural beauty and history of New York, but it also gives New Yorkers from every corner of the state a safe outlet for recreation.

 The Empire State Trail will be open all year round, including the cold winter months.
 Connecting 20 regional trails, it created one continuous statewide route with signage.
 This includes more than 180 miles of newly created off-road trail, and 400 miles of previously disconnected, off-road trails that have now been linked.

 Plus, soon it will have a 173-mile extension that will connect Manhattan to Montauk by 2023!

 You can find out more on the website dedicated to the trail here, which includes user-friendly trail guides, trip planners, detailed directions, and info on nearby activities, campgrounds and more.
 Start making plans!